 What is a Node?

-Nodes are the interlinked building blocks of a bot.
-Each node acts like a gatekeeper who detects user inputs, sends out appropriate responses, and directs users to the next node.
-They are the points where conversation converges or diverges basis the information users input to the bot.
-Nodes are comprised of several important sub-components, which house important pieces of information.
-Read on in this section to learn more about the significance of the components User Says, Bot Says, and Entities, and APIs.
+Nodes are the interlinked building blocks of an IVA.
+Each node acts like a gatekeeper which detects user inputs, sends out appropriate responses, and directs users to the next node.
+They are the points where conversation converges or diverges basis the information users input to the IVA.

 Different Types of Nodes

-The bot builder tool provides three types of nodes.
+The Conversation Studio tool provides three types of nodes.
 Each node has a specific purpose and the different nodes can be used together in different combinations based on the use case.

 The three types of nodes are: